 This form must be completed and returned to ensure receipt of future addenda or additional information.
-Fax this form to (907) 265-2439 or email to: WalkerR@akrr.com.
-All addenda will be forwarded to the contact name and number listed below.
+Email the completed form to: WalkerR@akrr.com.
+All addenda will be forwarded to the contact name and email listed below.

 Firms that have not returned this cover sheet will not be informed of addendums and will only be alerted to addendums by checking with the ARRC procurement officer or by checking ARRC's internet site: www.alaskarailroad.com, select Suppliers and then Solicitations.
 Bidders must acknowledge the receipt of all issued addendums in their proposal/bid submittal.